Scottish 'don't knows' hold key to historic vote

 Overall, while still too close to call, the poll of polls puts the "No" campaign on 51 percent, "Yes" on 49.
 If accurate, that means the independence camp has to swing more support its way with time running out.

 "Note the word 'likely': it’s not certain ...
-But the momentum favouring Yes, which caused such consternation last weekend, seems to have gone into reverse," Kellner said.
+But the momentum favoring Yes, which caused such consternation last weekend, seems to have gone into reverse," Kellner said.

 With the momentum clearly with the independence campaign in recent weeks as polls narrowed sharply, it hoped the "don't knows" would eventually break in their direction in disproportionate numbers.